Why You Should Avoid The Keto Diet

 If you’ve switched to the keto diet to lose weight but you’re now taking in 1600kcal from fats, all you’ve done is INCREASED your calorie intake.
 Focus on the protein aspect, not fat.

 Coming Off The Keto Diet Will Normally Result In Some Weight Gain

 I’m personally okay with this because weight fluctuates.
 Period.
-But if you’re doing keto for weight loss, expect some gain coming off of it.
+But if you’re doing the keto diet for weight loss, expect some weight gain coming off of it.

-Yes, of course you can lose weigh on the keto diet.
+Yes, of course, you can lose weight on the keto diet.
 The first initial drop in weight is from water weight because you’re not storing water from carbohydrates.

 If your goal is to drop weight super fast, eliminating an entire food group will do that 😛 so will eating only cucumbers for three weeks- but it’s not always the best approach (side note: do not eat only cucumbers for three weeks!).